nnn1590/gcmm/Readme.md

 * bm123456 and themanuel for beta testing and support
 * suloku for his ongoing work
 * EnterpriseFreak for adding sd2sp2 Support and "Restart Into" Option (autoexec or restart the Gamecube) - check out his github: https://github.com/EnterpriseFreak-v2
-* Special thanks to Leseratte for hosting older version of the required libarys so that we can still compile homebrew without having to change huge parts of the code. great Website - check it out: https://wii.leseratte10.de/
+* Special thanks to Leseratte for hosting older version of the required libarys so that we can still compile homebrew without having to change huge parts of the code.
+Great website - check it out: https://wii.leseratte10.de/